english-blog/english-blog.github.io/_posts/2013-08-05-5-months-of-raw-vegan-experiment.md

 ### Was the experiment successful?

 I do have a lot of obese/overweight friends who complain about the impossibility of losing weight.
 The whole idea behind this experiment is to find a reliable and healthy mean to lose weight and when I lose weight, my friends will get inspired.
 I did lose weight.
-Very funny thing is that, my friends still complains about overweight and ignored me and my diet plan as "*Outcasts*".
+Very funny thing is that, my friends still complain about being overweight and ignored me and my diet plan as **Outcasts**.
 I am no longer an ordinary human being with an ordinary appetite.
 I laughed at myself.
 Nevertheless, I was blogging the efforts along the way.
 If it inspires one person in the world, I would consider my experiment a successful one.
 I don't know at this point.
 The comments in this blog may help establish it.

 ### What's Next?